immunefi-team/Bounty_Boosts/Puffer Finance/29082 - [SC - Insight] Restricted modifier should not be used with int....md

 # Restricted modifier should not be used with internal function

-Submitted on Wed Mar 06 2024 13:19:09 GMT-0400 (Atlantic Standard Time) by @SAAJ for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 6th 2024 at 19:19:09 UTC by @SAAJ for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29082